SkyTemple/c-of-time/rust/eos-rs/README.md

 # eos-rs

-API for working with Rust codebases embeded into the ROM for Pokémon Mystery Dungeon Explorers of Sky.
+API for working with Rust codebases embedded into the ROM for Pokémon Mystery Dungeon Explorers of Sky.

 This is meant to be used as part of the `c-of-time` repository, with the crate in the parent directory.